Sports Study Music Kids Site and Search Games Movies Fun Kids

 Battle of Shiloh

-Fought in Tennessee on April 6-7, 1862, this was the largest battle fought in the western part of the country.
-The Confederate Army, led by General's Albert Johnston and P.T.
+Fought in Tennessee on April 6-7, 1862, the Battle of Shiloh was the largest battle fought in the western part of the country.
+The Confederate Army, led by General's Albert Johnston and P.G.T.
 Beauregard, attacked the Union Army led by General Ulysses S. Grant.
 They won the first day, however, General Johnston was killed and they stopped the attack.
 The next day reinforcements arrived for the North.
 The North counterattacked and drove back the Confederate Army.
 Both sides suffered heavy losses.
 There were around 20,000 casualties and 3500 deaths in this battle.

 Battle of Antietam